learn-co-curriculum/project-template-react-rails-api/README.md

 heroku create my-app-name
 ```

-Add the builds for Heroku to run the Rails app on Ruby and build the React app
+Add the buildpacks for Heroku to build the React app on Node and run the Rails
-on Node:
+app on Ruby:

 ```sh
 heroku buildpacks:add heroku/nodejs --index 1